I’m finding a lot of peace in drawing nasturtiums. Sometimes I’m even late leaving the house because I stop to draw them.

 He nods and I run in with fish food.
 The fish don’t see the container with its blue shadow lady, caressing fishy-likenesses in her hand, they’re cowering under the plant from my running.
 I drop in six flakes and pad back, as softly as I can, waiting on the island of a rug.
 The bigger fish eats four flakes.
 I don’t look away from them when Melis enters.

 “That woman who said they didn’t need a plant?
 So wrong.”

 “Where else would they hide?”

-There’s ten minutes sunshine out of an hour at the glass table, just about picking up from the felt pen slurring on Ryle last night and then I’m good for work.
+There’s ten minutes sunshine out of an hour at the glass table in the garden, I just about pick up from the felt pen slurring on the Ryle text from last night, and then I’m ready for work.
 And the library—that book of Renée’s is still overdue.